 Updated: June 2015.
 After a few months of use, the Mos cables have turned out to be less reliable than hoped.
 Despite only being used a few times, the Lightning cable frayed significantly at one end, and then the connector snapped off inside an iPhone while charging.

 The micro-USB cable started charging only intermittently, and then stopped working entirely.
 The “detaching spring” problem mentioned in the review also got worse over time.
-As a result, we can no longer recommend Mos cables — these supposedly “indestructible” accessories have proved to be anything but.
+As a result, we can’t recommend Mos cables — these supposedly “indestructible” accessories have proved to be anything but.

 Are you as sick of breaking USB cables when you travel as I am?
 One look in my electronics bag reveals a wide array of damaged and split chargers, held together mostly by duct tape and hope — neither of which last very long.